patconrey/ANN-Example/README.md

 collected by the 10-fold cross validation was 1.37%.

 # Data Set
 In an effort to determine the high-risk customers, the bank observed 10,000 customers over six months.
+The dataset was partitioned into a training set of 8,000 samples and a testing set of 2,000 samples.
 They collected a variety of datapoints they figured would be indicative of retention (or, more technically, "churn").
 An excerpt of the dataset is provided below